mrchrisneal/DashPad/docs/api/index.md

+---
+title: DashPad-API Overview
+---

-# DashPad API Overview
+# DashPad-API Overview

-The DashPad API is a FastAPI-based backend service that collects system metrics directly from the Linux server it runs on.
+DashPad-API is a FastAPI-based backend service that collects system metrics directly from the Linux server it runs on.

 ## Important Deployment Note